geerlingguy/temperature-monitor/README.md

   - [How to measure temperature with your Arduino and a DS18B20](http://www.tweaking4all.com/hardware/arduino/arduino-ds18b20-temperature-sensor/)
   - [The Raspberry Pi and Wireless RF (XRF) Temperature Loggers](http://www.seanlandsman.com/2013/02/the-raspberry-pi-and-wireless-rf-xrf.html)

+This project contains an Arduino Uno sketch, `DS18x20_Temperature_Output.ino`, which tells a USB-connected Arduino Uno to read the temperature on a probe on pin 2 every 30s and output the temperature as a float (e.g. `72.25`) in fahrenheit.

 You need to have MySQL server installed and available (future versions of this project will configure everything for you, but for now, just get it going and either use the root account (not recommended) or set up a new user with access to the database defined by `schema.sql`).